julian-molina/Documentation/_data/trading_engine.md

 index: "Index is the position of the parent object in the corresponding data collection, as determined by the context."

-distance_to_event: "Distance to event features counters indicating how many periods (candles) have passed since the last occurrence of certain events."
+distance_to_event: "Distance to event features counters indicating how many periods (candles) have passed since the last occurrence of certain events, in the context of the episode."

 trigger_on: "Counts the periods since the last time a strategy was triggered on."